 Those studies, which altogether encompassed about 45,000 participants, suggested that two traits in particular made people more likely to hold proenvironmental attitudes and to engage in environmentally friendly behaviors:

-- Openness: A tendency to experience new ideas and a range of different experiences
+- Openness: A tendency to seek out new ideas and a range of different experiences

 - Honesty-humility: A tendency to be modest and truthful and to not manipulate other people